danielfmonzon/ClubCal/README.md

 # Developers and Information

 This program was developed by Daniel Monzon, Sushanth Kumar Vutukuri, and Caleb Oxborough for the University of Florida Open-Source Club Mini-Hack.
-Future developments are being worked.
-All developers are currently students at the University of Florida.
+Future developments are being worked on.
+All developers are currently studying at the University of Florida.